kandelvijaya/website/content/post/SwiftStringRange.md

     let emojiOBJC: NSString = “🤓”
     emojiOBJC.length   //2

 You can see the emoji is actually 1 character for you and our user.
 But NSString doesn’t co-relate to natural understanding.
-Thankfully we didn’t substring emojis.
-Or should we.
+It thinks its 2 character.
+If we were to substring the Emoji, we could get this familiar unknown representation symbol.

     emojiOBJC.substring(from: 1) //�

 ### Why?
 `NSString` uses `UTF-16` or 16 bits to encode a character into memory.
-When reading, 16 bit of memory is 1 character.
+When reading, __16 bit of memory is treated as 1 character__.
 So to find the length of a string, count the 16 bit memory.
 Straightforward.
-But lets wait a second and think.
+Shall we think a bit more.

 >16 bits == 2^16 possibilities == 65536 distinct characters that can be represented uniquely

 > However, There are roughly 6,500 spoken languages in the world today.
 However, about 2,000 of those languages have fewer than 1,000 speakers.
-The most popular language in the world is Mandarin Chinese.
-There are 1,213,000,000 people in the world that speak that language. _This representation cannot represent all of these language_
+The most popular language in the world is Mandarin Chinese.  __This 16 bit cannot all the characters from all of those language + emojis__

 That’s why Swift String were made more __unicode__ correct.
-Unicode is somehow not limited to specify `16 bits` for 1 Character or `64 bits` should suffice.
-It doesn’t matter if a 😘 takes `32 bit` or `128 bit`(_just example_) for user, you, me and the other, its 1 character.
+Unicode is somehow not limited to specify `16 bits` for 1 Character or `64 bits` .
+It doesn’t matter if a 😘 takes `32 bit` or `128 bit`(_just example_) for user.
+You, me and the other developers.
+Its 1 character afterall.

 __Hence, counting X bit memory to find number of characters went like PUFF!
-Length didn’t make sense.__ And came swifty `Range`
+Length didn’t make sense.__

     let swiftyEmoji = (emojiOBJC as String)
     (emojiOBJC as String).characters.count   // 1
     (emojiOBJC as String).utf16.count        // 2 :: like the Objc length

 If you think swift treats all characters as `32 bit` memory then thats wrong.
 We don’t care how it stores.
-We care, the interface it provides to us.
+The interface that swift provides is what we care.

     “go”.characters.count   //2

+For us, developers, `"go"` is 2 character String.
+So is `"🍻👯"` is 2 character String.
+Swift manages the details for us. __String.characters__ provides the most unicode aware interface to us.
+However, feel free to visit the UTF16 and UTF8 view.
+Remember those are just a `VIEW` to the String.

     “go”.utf16.count        //2
     “go”.utf8.count         //2

-__String.characters__ provides the most unicode aware interface to us.
+Okay lets move on to substring some Swifty String.
+And came swifty `Range`

 ## Swifty String Manipulation